 The Animal Hospital has 11 wards, including an exotic and native wildlife unit.
 Our Adoption Centre cares for animals undergoing medical treatment and also provides shelter and fostering services for surrendered animals before finding them a new home.
 Lort Smith’s Community Outreach programs include a 380-strong volunteer program, a Companion Animal Loss Support Group and an extensive Pet Therapy program.

-Lort Smith is an iconic institution that has been serving the people and animals of Melbourne and beyond for more than 80 years.
+Lort Smith is an iconic institution that has been serving the people and animals of Melbourne since 1936.
 We have helped more than one million animals and ensured that quality veterinary care and the opportunity to share in the human–animal bond are accessible to all.

 As community expectations increase in relation to the quality of veterinary care, demand for the very best services continues to grow.
 For too long, the focus of support for world-class excellence in healthcare has been limited to the sphere of human healthcare – but we have a bold vision to change this.